Ridnarhtim/ebooks_example/README.md

 ## Prerequisites

-Set up your bots Twitter account by following steps 1-3 here: https://medium.com/science-friday-footnotes/how-to-make-a-twitter-bot-in-under-an-hour-259597558acf
+Set up your bot's Twitter account by following steps 1-3 here: https://medium.com/science-friday-footnotes/how-to-make-a-twitter-bot-in-under-an-hour-259597558acf

-Create a Heroku account on http://heroku.com/
+Create a Heroku account on http://heroku.com/.
 If asked for a Primary Development Language, select Ruby.
 You'll need to add a credit card to your account (you won't be billed though) https://dashboard.heroku.com/account/billing